 How to make stuffing from scratch

-Pour the pork fat, onion and celery mixture over the breadcrumbs and mix.
-Finally, pour the broth mixture over the bread mix and gently fold in.
+- Pour the pork fat, onion and celery mixture over the breadcrumbs and mix.
+Finally, pour the remaining broth mixture over the bread mix and gently fold in.

-Pour the mixture into a 9x13 pan, cover with aluminum foil and bake.
+- Pour the mixture into a 9x13 pan, cover with aluminum foil and bake for 40 minutes.

 Tips for making the BEST Cuban Thanksgiving Stuffing